For all parts of the

 Because all research publishers who use RIXML are using the same set of tags to describe their content, and aggregators have developed their searching, alerting, and research discovery features based on this tagging, end users benefit from RIXML without even knowing it exists.

-The metadata in a RIXML record is designed to meet the needs of both the humans and the systems that will be using it, and includes tagging that identifies the content of the report and makes finding it easier.
+The metadata in a RIXML record is designed to meet the needs of both the humans and the systems that will be using it, simplifying the process of finding relevant research.

 In fact, the reason that artificial intelligence-powered content analysis tools need high-quality metadata is similar to the reason that the tools that power traditional searching, filtering, and alerting need it: accuracy and efficiency!